201: Rocketship X-M

 [Imitating.]
 Oh, Gary, ahhhhh …

-Traffic on the I-94 outbound is very heavy today and it seems to be jamming up on Spaghetti Junction.
+Traffic on the I-94 outbound is very heavy today and it seems to be jamming up around Spaghetti Junction.

 Interstate 94 is a major highway that stretches from Billings, Montana, in the west, through North Dakota, Minnesota, Wisconsin, loops around the southern end of Lake Michigan, and ends in Port Huron, Michigan, at the Canadian border.
 “Spaghetti Junction,” like “Mixing Bowl,” is a colloquialism given to any complex interchange of highways and on/off-ramps.